spgarbet/ods4lda-sim/README.md

 | two_phase.R                 | Ran Tao's 2 phase fitting function        |
 | report/performance-acml.Rmd | Generate a summary of results             |
 | report/figure.R             | Generate a summary figure                 |

+The main loop function `simulation(run, count, save.raw=FALSE)` runs the model setting the random seed to the `run` variable and `count` to the indexed parameter setup.
+The `save.raw` flag will save the raw model fits if desired.
+Output goes into the `output` directory in the form of `output/run-<run>-<count>.RData` and if raw was requested `output/raw-<run>-<count>.RData` likewise.

+All output to the terminal is controlled by the `progress` function at the top of the `run.R` code.
+This is helpful if one decides to eliminate all output, this function can just be set to do nothing without having to edit all occurances of output in the code.
+This is a good example of functional programming's benefits.

+When run on ACCRE the output of each job goes into the `status` directory as `status/job<run>.out`.
+Also the ACCRE SBATCH command controls the run numbers and is the most commonly edited line.
+For example, it's commonly set to execute 2000 runs from 1-2000.